ibexa/documentation-developer/docs/search/search_engines/solr_search_engine/solr_installation.md

 # Solr search engine installation

-## Step 1: Configure and start Solr
+## Configure and start Solr

 The example presents a configuration with a single core.
 For configuring Solr in other ways, including examples, see [Solr Cores and `solr.xml`](https://cwiki.apache.org/confluence/display/solr/Solr+Cores+and+solr.xml) and [core administration](https://wiki.apache.org/solr/CoreAdmin).

 ### Download and configure